Here we are in Country 52 of our World Journey, as we travel and learn through World-schooling as we go.

-We then head to the Roman amphitheatre, which has twelve semi-circular marble tiers and is in remarkably good condition.
+We then head to the Roman amphitheater, which has twelve semi-circular marble tiers and is in remarkably good condition.

 It is interesting to learn about the Roman and Greek influence here in Egypt.
 Explorason dashes into the dressing room area and plays the actor.

 The last call of the day is the impressive new Library of Alexandria, but sadly they have a rule that no children under 16 can enter without a guide, and we missed the last English speaking Guide.
 So we let the others go in there and talk to the guide, then we are joined by Mary on our tour outside.